airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 ### 1.1 The CAP theorem.

 Any serious discussion of databases will include at least passing reference to the CAP theorem.
-The CAP theorem states that a networked shared-data system can have at most two of the following three guarantees: Consistency (at any given point, every node sees the same data, and the data is up to date) Availability (every request is correctly notified by every node), Partition Tolerance (The system functions irrespective of network partitioning).
+The CAP theorem states that a networked shared-data system can have at most two of the following three guarantees: consistency (at any given point, every node sees the same data, and the data is up to date) availability (every request is correctly notified by every node), partition tolerance (The system functions irrespective of network partitioning).
 This theorem is further used to loosely classify databases into three families, CA, CP, and AP.
 To represent database systems that fulfill two of these criteria.
 CA systems are patently impossible, as the introduction of even a single networked client renders the system partitioned.
 Any vendor selling a CA system is lying outright.
 CP systems will, in the presence of a partition, choose to serve only consistent data.
 If data consistency can not be ensured, they will refuse to service the request.
 AP systems will, in the presence of a partition, continue responding, but will make no guarantees of the consistency of the response.

 ### 1.2 Transactions